vejathegreat/Baking-App/README.md

 # Baking-App for Android nanodegree
-Theis project uses The following Libraries:
+This project uses The following Libraries:
 - Espresso
 - Retrofit
 - Glide
 - Exoplayer
 - Butterknife